rajas-upadhye/codingSamples/pythonSamples/basics/Instructions.md

 5. fileOperations.py
   Here, instead of creating lists for objects to load up from , its switched to loading from files for more practical approach.

+- P.S. : The resources folder will have supporting files to provide inputs and helpers.